edwardyu236/Intel-Galileo-Sketches/intelHackathonSpring2014/README.md

-#Spring 2014 Intel Internet of Things Hackathon at Georgia Tech - Team Tricorder Code
+#Spring 2014 Intel Internet of Things Hackathon at Georgia Tech
+##Team Tricorder (Partial)

 Some of the code here are based off of exisiting source code online (they belong to their respective owners):